Dihedral monodromy of cone spherical metrics: From differentials to spherical metrics with dihedral monodromy

-In other words, any singularity can be a pole of the latitude foliation.
-Otherwise, the angle should be an integer multiple of $\pi$ corresponding to the number of distinct branches of the foliation that approach the singularity.
+In other words, a point of the polar locus can support a conical singularity of any angle.
+Away from the polar locus, the angle of the singularity should be an integer multiple of $\pi$ corresponding to the number of distinct branches of the foliation that approach the singularity.
 If this number is odd, then the singularity automatically belongs to the equatorial net.
 Indeed, the latitude circle the singularity belongs to should be preserved by the nontrivial monodromy of a simple loop around this singularity.

-\begin{rem} For metrics with co-axial monodromy, the \textit{latitude} defined in each chart is preserved by the monodromy and it thus globally defined (not just the absolute latitude).
-This implies in particular that every singularity whose angle does not belong to $2\pi\mathbb{Z}$ should be a pole of the latitude foliation. \end{rem}
+\begin{rem} For the metrics with co-axial monodromy, the \textit{latitude} (not just the absolute latitude) defined in each chart is preserved by the monodromy and it thus globally defined.
+This implies in particular that every singularity whose angle does not belong to $2\pi\mathbb{Z}$ should belong to the polar locus of the latitude foliation. \end{rem}